iron-meteor/iron-router/Guide.md

 ```
 ### Available Hook Methods
 * **onRun**: Called when the route is first run.
 It is not called again if the
   route reruns because of a computation invalidation.
 This makes it a good
   candidate for things like analytics where you want be sure the hook only runs once.
+Note that
-Note that this hook *won't* run again if the route is reloaded via hot code push.
+  this hook *won't* run again if the route is reloaded via hot code push.
+Similarly to
+  `onBeforeAction`, if you want to continue calling the next function, you *must* call
+  `this.next()`.

 * **onRerun**: Called if the route reruns because its computation is
   invalidated.
 Similarly to `onBeforeAction`, if you want to continue calling the next function, you